datagrovecr/website/docs/jobs/index.md

 You will work approximately 40 hours a week, primarily from our office in Rohmoser.
 Full-time employees receive a salary and are provided company equipment to use for coding work.
 Guidance, support, and community are provided, but the learning process will be highly self-directed.
 If that sounds exciting to you this opportunity might be a great fit!

-## Part-Time Positions with Datagrove Costa Rica
+## Part-Time Internships with Datagrove Costa Rica

 The Datagrove Costa Rica hires university students studying computer science in Costa Rica as part-time Trainee Developers.
 Beginners with a passion for coding are welcome!